CubeLuke/Rubiks-Cube-Solver/README.md

 solve()         Will solve the cube
 get_moves()     Prints out the Solution that was generated upon using solve()
 simulation(num) The number provided is the amount of solves you want to simulate.
 Will return you the best solve with it's scramble, as well as the worst solve and it's scramble.

+The Solver itself is based upon a CFOP (Fridrich) method of solving.
+It solves the Cross, does the F2L step, does a 2-look OLL, and a 2-look PLL.
+As for notation, basic notation used in the cubing world is used, however, a counterclockwise move can be denoted with either an apostrophe (standard way), or using the letter i (denoting i for inverse).